 If you regularly read my blog, then you know that I chipped my tooth last week fighting with the vacuum cleaner hose.
-If you don’t regularly follow my blog, now you do, but what you might not know, is that I also had an ensuing melt down.
+If you don’t regularly follow my blog, now you know, but what you might not know, is that I also had an ensuing melt down.

 I’ve been thinking a lot about the entire incident and I’ve come to a few conclusions.
 The first, I already wrote about…that I need to learn to slow down and walk away when something is frustrating me.